pssolanki111/polygon/docs/Crypto.rst

   crypto_client = polygon.CryptoClient('KEY')  # for usual sync client
   async_crypto_client = polygon.CryptoClient('KEY', True)  # for an async client

+Note that most endpoints require you to specify the currency pairs as separate symbols (a ``from_symbol`` and a ``to_symbol``).

+however a few endpoints require you to supply them as one combined symbol.
+An example would be the ``get_aggregates_bars`` method.
+In those methods, the symbol is expected to have a prefix ``X:`` before the currency symbol names. **but the library allows you to specify the symbol with or without the prefix**.
+See the relevant method's docs for more information on what the parameters expect.

 Get Historic Trades
 -------------------